 Dalbuie land management plan

-The current forest design plan is undergoing review and we are now gathering views on our draft proposals.
-These include proposals for felling and replanting as well as wider land management objectives involving issues such as climate change, cultural heritage and nature conservation.
-The draft version of the new plan, and related maps, are available below.
+This Land Management Plan is currently in its final draft which includes proposals for felling and replanting as well as wider land management objectives involving issues such as climate change, cultural heritage and nature conservation.
+The final draft version of the plan, and related maps, are available below.

 Documents and maps